VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-2/README.md

 After the search results, I went to google maps in satellite mode to verify the structures and pattern.

-The pattern can be compared from the image and the google map result.
+The pattern can be compared from the image and the Google Map result.
 They seem similar.

 <p align="center">
   <img src="Uni3.png" width="600" height="700">
 </p>

-Next I went to street view to have a better view at the infrastructure.
+Next I went to Street View to have a better view at the infrastructure.

 <p align="center">
   <img src="Uni2.png" width="600" height="700">